- Testosterone levels by age provide a baseline, not a diagnosis.

 The Hormone Testosterone and Its Role in Men's Health

 Testosterone levels vary by age, but the definition of "normal" is changing.
-In 2025, updated research and lab guidelines reflect what many clinicians already know.
 Men often experience symptoms of low testosterone even when their levels fall within the standard range.
 This guide breaks down the most recent age-based averages, what's considered optimal for long-term health, and when it may be time to take action.

 That said, average testosterone levels for healthy men can be used as a baseline.